SpecBranch: Speculative Decoding via Hybrid Drafting and Rollback-Aware Branch Parallelism: Introduction

 Although recent dynamic drafting methods, categorized as implicit (confidence-driven early stopping~\cite{li2024eagle2,liu2024kangaroo,agrawal2024adaedl,zhang2023draft}) or explicit (feature-based sequence modeling~\cite{zhang2024adaeagle}) partially mitigate the rollbacks, they face practical challenges from per-task threshold tuning, error compounding and low prediction accuracy.
 To this end, we propose \textbf{SpecBranch} with the following contributions:

-\begin{enumerate}[leftmargin=*,align=left] \item[\ding{71}] \textbf{Branch-Parallel Architecture}: We first establish theoretical models to quantify ideal parallel speculation latency and extend it towards rollback penalties in practice.
-Guided by these insights, we propose a \emph{branch resampling} mechanism that strategically introduces parallel speculative branches to preemptively hedge against likely rejections. \item[\ding{71}] \textbf{Hybrid Adaptive Drafting}: Based on extensive empirical analysis of adaptive draft structures, we unify the implicit (draft model confidence)~\cite{liu2024kangaroo,li2024eagle2,agrawal2024adaedl} and explicit (target model feature)~\cite{zhang2024adaeagle} methods into the first hybrid framework that dynamically optimizes draft lengths.
-This effectively reduces the percentage of rollback and improves parallel efficiency. \item[\ding{71}] \textbf{Extensive Evaluation and Discussion}: We conduct extensive experiments across various models and tasks, demonstrating that SpecBranch consistently achieves a \textbf{1.8}$\times$to \textbf{4.5}$\times$ speedup without draft-model training and reduces rollback tokens by $\textbf{50}$\% for poorly aligned models. \end{enumerate}
+\begin{enumerate}[leftmargin=*,align=left] \item[\ding{71}] \textbf{Branch-Parallel Architecture}: We first establish theoretical models to quantify ideal parallel speculation and extend it to consider rollback penalties in practice.
+Guided by these insights, we propose a novel \emph{branch resampling} mechanism that introduces parallel speculative branches to preemptively hedge against likely rejections, while preserving the original sample distribution. \item[\ding{71}] \textbf{Hybrid Adaptive Drafting}: Based on extensive empirical analysis of adaptive draft structures, we are the first to unify the implicit (draft model confidence) and explicit (target model feature) methods into a hybrid framework that dynamically optimizes draft lengths.
+This effectively reduces the percentage of rollback and improves parallel efficiency. \item[\ding{71}] \textbf{Extensive Evaluation and Discussion}: We conduct extensive experiments across various models and tasks, demonstrating that SpecBranch consistently achieves a \textbf{1.8}$\times$to \textbf{4.5}$\times$ speedup without draft-model training and reduces rollback tokens by $\textbf{50}$\% for poorly aligned draft/target models. \end{enumerate}